New Italy PM wins confidence vote on tough reform plans

 Yields on 10-year benchmark bonds fell after Monti's speech but still hovered around 7 percent, near the levels that forced Greece and Ireland to seek an international bailout.

-Italy's 1.8 trillion euro (1.5 trillion pound) public debt would overwhelm the euro zone's current financial defences.
+Italy's 1.8 trillion euro public debt would overwhelm the euro zone's current financial defences.

 (Additional reporting by Steve Scherer; Writing by Barry Moody; Editing by David Stamp)